 Our process starts when we receive a complaint from a concerned party.
 Complainant information is strictly confidential, and we do accept anonymous complaints.
 Some complaints, such as physical abuse, are difficult to investigate without a witness that is willing to testify to what they saw.

 An Animal Protection Officer attends for an initial investigation, where they contact the owner and find out if the complaint will need further visits.
 If there is a problem, our officers work with the owner to improve the animal care concerns.
 We will leave requirements specific improvements, and will use experts like veterinarians when we need to.
 The timelines for follow up visits depend on the seriousness of the concerns.
 We resolve the majority of our cases through requirements for changes and follow up with the owners.

-Sometimes the owners will not make the needed changes, and as a last resort our officers must seize the animals in order to make arrangements for proper care; this happens in about 3% of our cases.
+Sometimes the owners will not make the needed changes, and as a last resort our officers must seize the animals in order to make arrangements for proper care; this happens in about 4-6% of our cases.
 If animals are seized, the owners do have a chance to make arrangements to have animals returned if the conditions that the animals were in have been rectified.